open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 2. Asking a site or assistant (or human agent) if they are willing and able to support a specific task.
 3. Asking a site or assistant (or human agent) to recommend one or more assistants that can help with a certain task.

-A _publishManfests_ event will be returned in response to the _findAssitant_ event.
+A _publishManfests_ event will be returned in response to the _getManifests_ eventas defined in section 1.18.
 This will contain one or more manifests [4] each defining the location, identity, and services provided by a specific assistant.
+The returned manifests will be classified as either _servicingManfests_ or _discoveryManifests_ depending on whether these agents are primarily servicing assistants or discovery assistants.

+The _getManifests_ event has the following optional parameters:

+- "recommendScope" : "external" | "internal" | "all"   (Default = "internal")

-A _getManifests_ event can optionally be accompanied by a private utterance event containing a natural language description of the task to be performed.
+A _getManifests_ event can also optionally be accompanied by a private utterance event containing a natural language description of the task to be performed.
 It can also be accompanied by a _context_ event containing dialog history to assist with the decision.

     {
       "ovon": {